-Upon completion of the Public Consultation process, the Proponent is required to submit a Public Consultation Summary Report, outlining how they have fulfilled the mandated ISED Canada Public Consultation, and identifying any comments received and any unresolved issues.
+-Upon completion of the Public Consultation process, the Proponent is required to submit a Public Consultation Summary Report, outlining how they have fulfilled the mandated ISED Canada Public Consultation circulation, and identifying any comments received and any issues not resolved unresolved issues.
 If the Proponent requires any changes, either to comply with the locational requirements of this Policy or as a result of the Public Consultation process, the Application will be treated as a Contentious Application.